 First, you need to clean the whole wood surface to remove dust, debris, and dirt.
 Take a clean rag and soak it in soapy water and wipe down the entire wood surface without missing any spots.

-Staining without cleaning the wood is not wise because dust and other residue particles can ruin the stain finish and cause forming bubbles that are so hard to remove.
+Staining without cleaning the wood is not wise because dust and other residue particles can ruin the stain finish and form bubbles that are hard to remove.

 After cleaning the wood properly, let the wood dry well before heading into the sanding step.